ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 ### External settings

 Step settings can be marked as "External".
 This means they can be set from the CLI, or from a file.
+This makes it possible to reuse the same test plan for a variety of tests.

 To see what external steps a test plan contains, try

 > `tap run My.TapPlan --list-external`